 Below are some common questions that teachers, students, and administrators might have about Google Expeditions.

-Google Expeditions is available to anyone to download and install.
+Expeditions is available to anyone to download and install.
 Expeditions can be group experiences with a guide leading and explorers following along, which are especially useful to educators for taking students on virtual educational journeys.
-However, you can also go on an expedition by yourself.
+However, you can also go on a solo expedition.
+For details, see Go on a group or solo expedition.

 Spanish (Latin America)